kanjani8/ObsidianNotes/Android/WearOS/Free map for wear OS.md

-#Map
-for test item, if you don't want to use Google map API free trial with credit card information there's some option
+for test item, if you don't want to use Google map API free trial with credit card information.

 ### OpenStreetMap (OSM)